 - Minority recruitment tasks

 The very qualities that make a Black professional an ideal mentor are the same qualities that ensure every institution in America is already demanding their time.
-The pool of potential mentors is not just small.
-It is exhausted.
+The pool of potential mentors is not just small — it is exhausted.

 How Strong Is Your Relationship Intelligence?